+If you’re struggling to learn how to stay warm while camping, try this.
 Before going to bed, fluff the bag and shake up the inner insulating material.
 Ideally, the insulation should be evenly distributed.
 Even better, take some time to dry out the sleeping bag under the sun each morning.

 19. Reduce Ambient Space

 While solo camping in cold weather can be adventurous, buddying up is one of the best ways to keep the inside of the tent warm.
 With less ambient space inside the tent, the body heat can warm up the tent more quickly.

 You can also place your sacks and additional gear around the tent perimeter.
 This will help in insulating against the outer cold temperatures.

 Warming up before getting inside the sleeping bag is a good idea as it will raise the body heat.
 The trick is, doing just enough to warm up the body.
 You don’t want to start sweating after entering the sleeping bag.
 A brisk walk, a few jumping jacks, sit-ups, or burpees can be a good idea.

 Making sure you have ample wood for a fire is also critical.
 Having the best survival saw will ensure you have a multi-purpose tool that you can use for firewood as well as a variety of other things.